EricGip/APIChallenge/README.md

    q.
 Quit

 #### Bugs:
-If you're using windows and you're getting an error of `FileNotFoundErorr: [WinError2]`, please enter:
+If you're using windows and you're getting an error of `FileNotFoundErorr: [WinError2]`, in the same root directory, please enter:

 ```
 npm run start